wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 }
 ```

 If a `UIControl`'s `isEnabled` property is set to `false`, UIKit would, by default, automatically add the [`.notEnabled` accessibility trait](https://developer.apple.com/documentation/uikit/uiaccessibility/uiaccessibilitytraits/1620208-notenabled).
-This makes VoiceOver read the button as `”dimmed”`, which sufficiently informs the user that the `UIControl` is present but cannot be used yet.
+This makes VoiceOver read the button as `“dimmed”`, which sufficiently informs the user that the `UIControl` is present but cannot be used yet.

 ### <a name="toggle-buttons"></a>Use Static Labels for Toggle Buttons